beergeek/deployer/README.md

 ### shardType - REQUIRED FOR SHARDING IF CONFIG SERVER

-If a sharded clsuter this must be include for config servers, set to `configserver`.
+If a sharded cluster this must be include for config servers, set to `configserver`.

 ### processType - REQUIRED FOR SHARDING IF MONGOS